Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 7. Expand **Bake Animation** and uncheck **NLA Strips**, **All Actions**, and **Force Start/End Keyframes**.
 8. Click the **Export FBX** button.
 Save the FBX to the directory of your choice.

 At this point, you can now import the `.fbx` into Studio as a character with a supported animatable head.
-For model import and usage instructions, see [Using heads in Studio](../../../art/avatar/facial-animation/using-heads-in-studio.md).
+For model import and usage instructions, see [Using Heads in Studio](../../../art/avatar/facial-animation/using-heads-in-studio.md).

 <Alert severity="warning">
    When importing Cubie into Studio, make sure to also save the head texture <a href="../../../assets/avatar/dynamic-heads/creating-dynamic-heads/reference-files/Cubie_head_ALB.png" download>Cubie-Texture_ALB.png</a> which you can apply to the head mesh of the imported character as a TextureID.